 For the Cheese Filling

-- Shredded Cheese - use an Italian cheese blend if you can find it.
+- Shredded Cheese - Use an Italian cheese blend if you can find it.
+Mozzarella is fine too.

-- Egg - one large will help bind the cheese together
+- Egg - One large egg will help bind the cheeses together.

-- Garlic & Fresh Basil - adds flavor
+- Salt, Pepper, Garlic & Fresh Basil - Adds flavor.

 How to make Stuffed Shells